Birthday Paradox

 Attack

-A collision can be particularly dangerous if the hash is used as a primitive for a digital signature.
+The birthday paradox can be particularly insidious if the hash is used as a primitive building block for a more complex scheme which heavily relies on the collision resistance property of some hash function.

-If the attacker discovers a collision, i.e. m and m’ such that H(m) = H(m’), he can submit m to the victim in order to have it signed, thus obtaining sign(H(m)).
+For example, if an attacker discovers two messages m₁ and m₂ such that H(m₁) = H(m₂), he can submit m₁ to the victim in order to have it signed, thus obtaining a signature for H(m₁), but this is a valid signature for H(m₂) as well.

-If the number of possible outputs of H is 2^z:
+If the number of possible outputs of H is 2ᴺ, a technique to find a collision is:

-• uses the same technique to construct k variants of a malicious messages m'
+• Use the same technique to construct k variants of a malicious message m₂.

-• we search for an y in A ∩ B
+• Search for any item in A ∩ B.

-To construction of messages variants is quite easy, for example by inserting 100 spaces around the message the attacker can construct k=2^100 different messages.
+By inserting 100 spaces around the message the attacker can construct 2^100 different variants.

 The probability of a collision obviously depends on k.